LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Overview
 --------

-The `lgtunit` tool provides unit testing support for Logtalk.
-It can be used for testing both Logtalk and Prolog code.
+The `lgtunit` tool provides testing support for Logtalk.
+It can also be used for testing Prolog code.

 This tool is inspired by the xUnit frameworks architecture and by the works of Joachim Schimpf (ECLiPSe library `test_util`) and Jan Wielemaker (SWI-Prolog `plunit` package).

-Tests are defined in objects, which represent a test set or suite.
-In simple cases, we usually define a single object containing the unit tests.
+Tests are defined in objects, which represent a _test set_ or _test suite_.
+In simple cases, we usually define a single object containing the tests.
 But it is also possible to use parametric test objects or multiple objects defining parametrizable tests or test subsets for testing more complex units and facilitate tests maintenance.
+Parametric test objects are specially useful to test multiple implementations of the same protocol using a single set of tests by passing the implementation object as a parameter value.

 Main files